halocore099/Tierlist-bot/README.md

 ### Method 1: Using `/setup` Commands (Easier)

 1. Create channels for waitlist and queues (EU, NA, AS)
-2. Create roles for testers and ping notifications
+2. Create roles for testers and region-specific ping roles (one for each region: EU, NA, AS)
 3. **Create `config.json` with at minimum the `token` field** (required to start the bot)
 4. Start the bot
 5. Run `/setup` commands in Discord to configure everything (changes are automatically saved to `config.json`):
    - `/setup waitlist <channel>` - Creates waitlist embed and saves to config.json
    - `/setup queue <region> <channel>` - Creates queue embeds for each region and saves to config.json
    - `/setup tester-role <role>` - Sets tester role and saves to config.json
-   - `/setup ping-role <role>` - Sets ping role and saves to config.json
+   - `/setup ping-role <region> <role>` - Sets ping role for a specific region and saves to config.json (repeat for each region: EU, NA, AS)
    - `/setup max-size <number>` - Sets max queue size and saves to config.json
    - `/setup grace-period <minutes>` - Sets grace period and saves to config.json
    - `/setup waitlist-cooldown <days>` - Sets waitlist cooldown period and saves to config.json